GuanceCloud/datakit/internal/export/doc/zh/datakit-helm.md

     # Declare variables to be passed into your templates.

     datakit:
-      # Datakit will send the indicator data to dataway.
+      # DataKit will send the indicator data to dataway.
 Please be sure to change the parameters
       # @param dataway_url - string - optional - default: 'https://<<<custom_key.brand_main_domain>>>'
       # The host of the DataKit intake server to send Agent data to, only set this option
       dataway_url: https://openway.<<<custom_key.brand_main_domain>>>?token=tkn_xxxxxxxxxx